 If you want to limit charges billed to you when your rental site has no tenants, you can ask your utility company to turn off the services.
 This may reduce and, in some cases, stop any charges.
 You may need to pay a reconnection fee once you decide to turn the services back on.
 For electricity, you may also be responsible for idle billing charges while the services are disconnected.
 Contact your utility company to check if there will be any reconnection or billing fees in your area.

 In the winter months, retailers may not be able to disconnect services due to weather conditions.
 If you have requested service disconnection, you should check at the property shortly after the scheduled disconnection.
 If services are still active, you should contact your retailer.

-For more information on a landlord’s rights and responsibilities, please visit the Service Alberta website or see the Residential Tenancies Act (RTA) Handbook for Landlords and Tenants.
+For more information on a landlord’s rights and responsibilities, please see the Residential Tenancies Act (RTA) Handbook for Landlords and Tenants.